VladKharchenko29/order/READme.md

 "start": "npx cypress run --spec cypress/e2e/*" - launches all tests in the folder e2e so to start that script you should use npx cypress run start

+Before the tests launch, please make sure that each of the following requirements are met:
+* creator_link - should have an active creator with at least one subscription
+* purchase_link - should have an active subscription for purchase
+* post - should have a created post from any creator
+* unsubscribe - should have an active subscription for the account, which is used in specific test
+* crypto_disabled - first, the correct creator with disabled crypto should be used.
+Then, find a mentioned creator's susbcription for purchase.